simonwongwong/Facebook-Messenger-Statistics/README.md

 ![facebook settings](pictures/download.png)

-Make sure to download in JSON format
+Make sure to download in JSON format.
+Media quality can be set to low for a faster download

 ![download](pictures/download_page.PNG)

-Drop the Python files and Jupyter notebook into the 'messages' folder
+Drop the Python files and Jupyter notebook into the 'messages' folder and run [the extraction script](extract.py) to pull the JSON files from the individual folders

+Then drop the rest of the Python files into the folder with the extracted JSON files

 ![folder](pictures/folder.png)

-Run the [extraction script](extract.py) to pull out all the JSON files and give them unique names

 Open the Jupyter notebook and run the code to generate your report and interact with it: